ksalzke/templates-for-omnifocus/README.md

 # Functions

-This plugin contains the following function within the `templateLibrary` library:
+This plugin contains the following functions within the `templateLibrary` library:

 ## getDestination